danja/HKMS/docs/next-steps.md

 ## NewsMonitor

+- follow 300s

+* translate posts to markdown - check server cleansing, update client

 - check config is coming from text file

-* translate posts to markdown
+¯ batch add feeds (for me)

 - secure updates

+- update libs

 * ping Marshall - ask for list of feeds, explain danny hobby, also data source, tell him it may be a useful source, uncurated, he could even put a page on aiTTENTION that pulls from the same data, filtered it as he wants - when it's more stable!